Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Introduction

 \subsection{Acknowledgements}

-I would like to thank Hans Lindblad first and foremost for his invaluable guidance, and to everybody who has helped me with valuable advice and conversations, including but not limited to Chenyun Luo, Dan Ginsberg, Tim Candy, and Volker Schlue.
+I would like to thank Hans Lindblad first and foremost for his invaluable guidance, and to everybody who has helped me with valuable advice and conversations, including but not limited to Gustav Holzegel, Chenyun Luo, Dan Ginsberg, Tim Candy, and Volker Schlue, in addition to support through ERC consolidator grant 772249 and NSF Grant DMS-1500925.